-We have noticed this Bishopsgate Kitchen in the last few months which overlooks the Spitalfields market and is a part of the Bishopsgate Institute which offers courses, lectures and classes for adults (we are meaning to do a course – Honestly!)
+We have noticed this Bishopsgate Kitchen in the last few months which overlooks the Old Spitalfields Market and is a part of the Bishopsgate Institute which offers courses, lectures and classes for adults (we are meaning to do a course – Honestly!)

 We came here for lunch meeting as it has a relaxed atmosphere and there are often tables available without booking.
 We were welcomed at the entrance by a receptionist at a wooden stand and showed us to our table.
 The path is separated by a wooden shelving unit which is crammed full of Italian goods such as jars, tins and dried meats.
 To get to the main restaurant you have to walk past the open kitchen which is nestled into the corner and is visible to diners if they should so wish.